sBavisetti/Classifiers/README.md

 to get the answers for these classifications you just have to change the file name in main program.

-the data in these files are in the format of
+the data in these files are in the format  where each column represents one vector and rows represent the feature of the vector. and the first row of the data contains the class of the vectors.

-          class1 class2 class3 class4 ........
-feature 1
-feature 2
-.
-.
-.
-.